MetaTrader 4 vs MetaTrader 5

 For a trader who already has algorithmic strategies or intends to build them, MT5 is worth starting with despite the steeper initial learning curve, because the backtesting tools and MQL5 language are significantly more capable than their MT4 equivalents.

-Practicing on a demo account before committing to either platform with real capital is the standard starting point.
+Practicing on a demo account before committing to either MetaTrader with real capital is the standard starting point.
 FXRecap’s guide on forex demo trading explains how to use demo accounts effectively to build platform familiarity before going live.

 Moving Between Platforms: What Changes and What Does Not